JustinDFuller/javascript-testing-library/README.md

 because it does not allow you assert against the results of `typeof`.
 You have to assert against an actual value.

-Using this library will encouarge you to write useful tests, because it only allows you to stub internal modules.
+Using this library will discourage you from writing brittle tests, because it only allows you to stub external modules.

+Using this library will discourage you from writing flakey tests, because it disallows expensive IO like http requests and file system operations.

 ## What it won't allow you to do